kavindu-kodikara/CozaStore/README.md

 ## Additional Information

 This project leverages a free template for the home page, single product view, and shop pages, while other pages are custom-built using HTML, Bootstrap, and JavaScript.
 The backend functionality is the core focus, ensuring a robust and scalable solution for e-commerce needs.

+## Disclaimer
+**This project is intended for demonstration and educational purposes only.
+Any attempt to publish or redistribute this project as your own is prohibited and will be considered a violation of copyright.**

+## License
+This project is licensed under the [MIT License](LICENSE.md).